 Geographical area: Ross and Cromarty

 Accessibility info: Suitable for pedestrians

 Back to Search

-Go N from Ullapool along the A835 road for 1km, then turn right up the private road on the south side of the Ullapool River and continue up Glen Achall as far as East Rhidorroch Lodge.
+Go north from Ullapool along the A835 (North Road) for 1km, then turn right up the private road on the south side of the Ullapool River and continue up Glen Achall as far as East Rhidorroch Lodge.
 Beyond there go along the track which leads to Loch an Daimh, along its north shore past Knockdamph bothy to Glen Einig.
 The track then goes from Duag Bridge and then follows a path on the right which goes east to the Allt nan Caisean.
-Continue south east over a low ridge to reach the end of the track in Strath Cuileannach and follow it past Croick Church to The Craigs.
+Continue southeast over a low ridge to reach the end of the track in Strath Cuileannach and follow it past Croick Church to The Craigs.

 OS Landranger 16, 19, 20 and 21

-The start of this route from Ullapool to Loch Achall is shown in Roy's Military Survey of 1747-55.
+The initial part of this route, from Ullapool to Loch Achall, is shown in Roy's Military Survey of 1747-55.
 This probably means that the estate kept that section of road to a standard worthy of mapping by Roy and his surveyors while the rest was not of a good enough standard to mark out.